Government of the Australian Capital Territory

-The Government of the Australian Capital Territory, also referred to as the Australian Capital Territory Government or ACT Government, is the executive authority of the Australian Capital Territory, one of the territories of Australia.
-The leader of the party or coalition with the confidence of the Australian Capital Territory Legislative Assembly forms Government.
-Unlike the Australian States and the Northern Territory, the Australian Capital Territory Legislative Assembly directly elects one of their number to be the Chief Minister of the Australian Capital Territory as the head of the Government, rather than being appointed by a Governor or Administrator.
+The Government of the Australian Capital Territory, also known as the Australian Capital Territory Government or ACT Government, is the executive branch of the Australian Capital Territory.
+The leader of the party or coalition that holds the confidence of the Australian Capital Territory Legislative Assembly forms government.
+Unlike the Australian states and the Northern Territory, the Legislative Assembly directly elects one of its number to serve as Chief Minister as the head of the government, rather than being appointed by a Governor or Administrator.

-Since December 2014, the Chief Minister of the Australian Capital Territory has been Andrew Barr, leader of the Labor Party.
-Following the 2020 ACT election, the Government has been formed by a coalition of ten Labor members and six Greens members.
-The terms of the coalition are outlined in the Parliamentary and Governing Agreement for the 10th Legislative Assembly for the Australian Capital Territory.
+Since December 2014, the Chief Minister has been Andrew Barr, leader of the Labor Party.
+Following the 2024 ACT election, Labor formed a minority government of 10 members, after the Greens moved to the crossbench and, dissolving the coalition that had been in place since 2012.

 Ministers are appointed by the Chief Minister.
-The current ministry of the Australian Capital Territory (Third Barr Ministry) comprises nine of the twenty five Members of the Australian Capital Territory Legislative Assembly.
+The current ministry of the Australian Capital Territory (Fourth Barr Ministry) consists of eight of the 25 members of the Legislative Assembly.

 Constitutional framework

 The ACT has internal self-government, but Australia's Constitution does not afford the territory government the full legislative independence provided to Australian states.
 Government for the Australian Capital Territory is outlined in Commonwealth legislation; the Australian Capital Territory (Self-Government) Act 1988.
 Nonetheless, the ACT is governed according to the principles of the Westminster System, a form of parliamentary government based on the model of the United Kingdom.

 Legislative power rests with the unicameral Australian Capital Territory Legislative Assembly.

-Executive power rests formally with the Executive, which consists of the Chief Minister and Ministers, and is informally called the Cabinet.
+Executive power rests formally with the executive, which consists of the chief minister and ministers, and is informally called the Cabinet.

 Judicial power is exercised by the Supreme Court of the Australian Capital Territory and a system of subordinate courts, but the High Court of Australia and other federal courts have overriding jurisdiction on matters which fall under the ambit of the Australian Constitution.

 The ACT does not have a separate system of local government such as that seen in the Australian States and the Northern Territory.
-In the ACT, government functions that would usually be handled by local government are instead directly handled by the Territory government.
+In the ACT, government functions that would usually be handled by local government are instead directly handled by the territory government.

-Current Ministry
+Current ministry

-The current arrangement of the incumbent ministry (Third Barr Ministry) of the ACT was appointed on 4 November 2020, comprising six Labor Party members and three Greens members.
+The current arrangement of the incumbent ministry (Fourth Barr Ministry) of the ACT was appointed on 6 November 2024, comprising eight Labor Party members.
+The current arrangement of the incumbent shadow ministry was announced on 18 November 2024, comprising seven Liberal Party members.

-ACT Government Directorates
+ACT Government directorates

 The ACT Government is served by a unified ACT Public Service agency, reporting to a single Head of Service.

-Administrative units, known as Directorates, are grouped under areas of portfolio responsibility.
-Each Directorate is led by a Director-General who reports to one or more Ministers.
+Administrative units, known as directorates, are grouped under areas of portfolio responsibility.
+Each directorate is led by a director-general who reports to one or more ministers.